kalgynirae/lumeh.org/pages/music.md

 <l-music src-ogg="/files/music/Synthmaster Lumpy - Latin Prepositions.ogg" src-mp3="/files/music/Synthmaster Lumpy - Latin Prepositions.mp3">

 *January 2010:* Written for my high school Latin project.
-There's one obvious mistake in this, where I say the wrong translation for "post montem".
-That was a recording mistake that I didn't notice until it was too late to fix.
+There’s one obvious mistake in this, where I say the wrong translation for "post montem".
+That was a recording mistake that I didn’t notice until it was too late to fix.
 Oh well.
-I'm also not a big fan of my singing.
+I’m also not a big fan of my singing.

 </l-music>